denodrivers/postgres/docs/README.md

 ## Connection Client

 Clients are the most basic block for establishing communication with your database.
-They provide abstractions over queries, transactions and connection management.
-In `deno-postgres`, similar clients such as the transaction and pool client inherit it's functionality from the basic client, so the available methods will be very similar across implementations.
+They provide abstractions over queries, transactions, and connection management.
+In `deno-postgres`, similar clients such as the transaction and pool client inherit their functionality from the basic client, so the available methods will be very similar across implementations.

 You can create a new client by providing the required connection parameters: